 Taxi group wins right to join Uber's London licence appeal case

-The firm's roughly 45,000 drivers in London can continue to take rides until the appeals process is exhausted, which could last months or years.
+The firm's roughly 45,000 drivers in London can continue to take rides until the appeals process is exhausted, which may last months or years.
+In London, black cab drivers who see Uber as a threat to their livelihoods have blocked streets in protest, arguing that they are being unfairly undercut by an inferior service.

+Uber and TfL have been engaged in a long-running battle since TfL rejected a renewal request in 2017, citing shortcomings in the firm’s approach to reporting serious criminal offences and driver background checks.
+Arbuthnot in 2018 then granted Uber a probationary 15-month licence, after the company made several changes to its business model.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)